Manage Email addresses | Article Series table of content | Click to expand

 Each of the recipient objects such as – Exchange Online mailbox have many properties.

-After the Where filter gets the required information, (in our case, an Exchange recipient who answers a specific condition), the “PowerShell output” displays recipient or a recipient list.
+After the Where filter gets the required information, (in our case, an Exchange recipient who answers a specific condition), the “PowerShell output” displays a recipient or a recipient list.

 Each of the recipients will be displayed + using “predefined object properties.”